Zacks Investment Research Lowers Vera Therapeutics (NASDAQ:VERA) to Strong Sell

-Vera Therapeutics (NASDAQ:VERA – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “strong sell” rating in a report released on Wednesday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Vera Therapeutics (NASDAQ:VERA – Get Rating) from a hold rating to a strong sell rating in a research note issued to investors on Wednesday morning, Zacks.com reports.

 According to Zacks, “Vera Therapeutics Inc. is a clinical-stage biotechnology company.
 It is focused on developing and commercializing transformative treatments for patients with serious immunological diseases.
 Vera Therapeutics Inc. is based in SOUTH SAN FRANCISCO, Calif. “

-Separately, Lifesci Capital restated an “outperform” rating on shares of Vera Therapeutics in a research report on Monday.
-One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Vera Therapeutics presently has an average rating of “Buy” and a consensus price target of $23.50.
+Separately, Lifesci Capital restated an outperform rating on shares of Vera Therapeutics in a research note on Monday, March 28th.
+One analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $23.50.

-Vera Therapeutics (NASDAQ:VERA – Get Rating) last issued its quarterly earnings data on Thursday, March 24th.
-The company reported ($0.79) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.45) by ($0.34).
-On average, equities research analysts anticipate that Vera Therapeutics will post -2.66 EPS for the current year.
+Vera Therapeutics (NASDAQ:VERA – Get Rating) last announced its earnings results on Thursday, March 24th.
+The company reported ($0.79) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.45) by ($0.34).
+Research analysts expect that Vera Therapeutics will post -2.66 earnings per share for the current fiscal year.

-In related news, major shareholder Sofinnova Venture Partners X, acquired 266,666 shares of the firm’s stock in a transaction on Thursday, February 10th.
-The shares were bought at an average cost of $15.00 per share, with a total value of $3,999,990.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other news, major shareholder Sofinnova Venture Partners X, acquired 266,666 shares of the company’s stock in a transaction that occurred on Thursday, February 10th.
+The shares were acquired at an average price of $15.00 per share, for a total transaction of $3,999,990.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-California State Teachers Retirement System increased its stake in Vera Therapeutics by 41.9% in the fourth quarter.
-California State Teachers Retirement System now owns 5,416 shares of the company’s stock valued at $145,000 after purchasing an additional 1,599 shares in the last quarter.
-Strs Ohio purchased a new stake in shares of Vera Therapeutics during the 3rd quarter valued at approximately $27,000.
-Citigroup Inc. increased its holdings in shares of Vera Therapeutics by 228.0% in the 4th quarter.
-Citigroup Inc. now owns 2,657 shares of the company’s stock worth $71,000 after buying an additional 1,847 shares during the last quarter.
-Deutsche Bank AG boosted its position in Vera Therapeutics by 47.8% during the 4th quarter.
-Deutsche Bank AG now owns 6,013 shares of the company’s stock valued at $161,000 after buying an additional 1,945 shares during the period.
-Finally, American International Group Inc. purchased a new stake in shares of Vera Therapeutics in the 3rd quarter worth about $67,000.
-74.99% of the stock is currently owned by institutional investors.
+Institutional investors have recently bought and sold shares of the stock.
+Strs Ohio purchased a new position in Vera Therapeutics in the third quarter valued at approximately $27,000.
+California State Teachers Retirement System bought a new stake in Vera Therapeutics during the 3rd quarter valued at $66,000.
+American International Group Inc. bought a new stake in Vera Therapeutics during the 3rd quarter valued at $67,000.
+Citigroup Inc. raised its holdings in Vera Therapeutics by 228.0% during the 4th quarter.
+Citigroup Inc. now owns 2,657 shares of the company’s stock valued at $71,000 after acquiring an additional 1,847 shares during the period.
+Finally, Deutsche Bank AG bought a new stake in Vera Therapeutics during the 3rd quarter valued at $71,000.
+Institutional investors and hedge funds own 74.99% of the company’s stock.

 About Vera Therapeutics (Get Rating)